AkashElangovan/Ollama-in-collab/README.md

 2. **Set LLM Preference URL:**
    - Open Anything LLM.
-   - Set the LLM preference URL to the generated URL from Ollama.
+   - Set the LLM preference URL to the generated URL from collab.

 3. **Choose Model and Set Token Length:**
    - Select the desired model from the dropdown menu.